yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 ### Customer needs

-1. The IT department is using outdated guidance on Azure and they need updated guidance on current architectural and deployment best practices.
+1. The IT department is using outdated guidance on Azure and they need updated guidance on current architectural and deployment best practices

-2. They need assistance with enabling connectivity and authentication for new infrastructure that will be deployed for the Seattle office.
+2. They need assistance with enabling connectivity and authentication for new infrastructure that will be deployed for the Seattle office

-3. Identify the infrastructure requirements that should to be configured to provide redundancy and resiliency to the web servers and the database servers for the ordering application for scale, backup and resiliency.
+3. Identify the infrastructure requirements that should to be configured to provide redundancy and resiliency to the web servers and the database servers for the ordering application for scale, backup and resiliency

-4. A plan for recovery from data corruption or accidental deletion for all of the other infrastructure.
+4. A plan for recovery from data corruption or accidental deletion for all of the other infrastructure

-5. A functional storage policy in place for the anticipation of growth in Azure.
+5. A functional storage policy in place for the anticipation of growth in Azure

-6. Monitoring option for issues that may arise on the servers and in Azure.
+6. Monitoring option for issues that may arise on the servers and in Azure

 ### Customer objections